SMAntony/python_notes/datacamp_python/readme.md

 # Methods
 > This is something that I dont understand fully
 * Funtions that belong to objects\
+* Each object has specific methods associated
+* <b>Some methods can change the objects they are called on<\b>
 Ex:
 * Str --> capitalize() or replace()
+> capitalize --> Returns string where the first letter is capitalized
+> replace --> replace some parts of the string
 * float --> bit_length() or conjugate()
 * list --> index() or count()
 > index --> gives you the index of element in a list